cartrawler/cartrawler.github.io/docs/ios/customisation/cartrawlerCash.md

 cashStyle.darkLogoURL = URL(string: "http://www.cartrawler.com/dark_logo.png") // Cash Logo
 ```
 Note:
-* If logos are provided as UIImage, NSURL properties will be ignored.
+* If logos are provided as `UIImage`, `NSURL` properties will be ignored.
-* If dark logos are not set, default CTCashStyle logos will be used.
+* If dark logos are not set, default `CTCashStyle` logos will be used.
 * If you don't provide any attributes for the logo, the component that shows the logo will be hidden.

 ---

-After CTStyle has been configured with your cashStyle, pass it into the SDK during initialisation:
+After `CTStyle` has been configured with your cashStyle, pass it into the SDK during initialisation:

 #### SDK Initialisation with CashStyle
 ```java